Trshant/stackedit/posts/2019-09-02-a-small-note-on-lambda-calculus.md

 |2|λf.λx. f (f x)|
 |3|λf.λx. f (f (f x))|

 By looking at the above we can conclude that if 1 is (partially) encoded as a function of `x`, then 3 is encoded as the same function applied thrice to the same `x`.
-In other words we could say 'n' is encoded as a function 'f' composed 'n' times. .So if we were to write a function that would add 1 to a numeral, it would be just be applying the function one more time (or composing it one more time).
+In other words we could say 'n' is encoded as a function 'f' composed 'n' times.
+So if we were to write a function that would add 1 to a numeral, it would be just be applying the function one more time (or composing it one more time).
 > SUCC := λn.λf.λx.f (n f x)

-Since we have defined it, lets see how we can give the `SUCC` function `0` as the argument and see if it resolves to `1`.
+Since we have defined it, let us see how we can give the `SUCC` function `0` as the argument and see if it resolves to `1`.

 ```
 SUCC := (λn.λf.λx.f (n f x))(λf.λx. x)